Fundidores de Monterrey: Early years

-Carlos Strevel era (2020–present)
+Carlos Strevel era (2020–2023)

 Carlos Strevel was presented as head coach of the Fundidores ahead of the 2020 season.
 Strevel had previous experience as coach and administrator for several youth and college football programs in Mexico, most notably with the Borregos Salvajes CEM.

 In December 2020, Strevel felt into coma derived from COVID-19 complications.
 After recovering, Strevel returned to the Fundidores training camp in 2022, once the LFA authorized the 2022 season to be played.

 Strevel led the Fundidores to their first Tazón México championship in 2022, after defeating the Gallos Negros de Querétaro 18–14 in the Tazón México V, played in Tijuana.

+On 9 April 2023, the team announced that Carlos Strevel and Carlos Mercado, defensive coordinator, would no longer be with the team.
+Later that day, the team presented the Monterrey born Jorge Valdez, a remarkable linebacker as well as assistant coach of Auténticos Tigres, as the Fundidores' new head coach.

+Jorge Valdez era (2023–present)

+Jorge "Pelón" Valdez was named head coach by the front office on 9 April 2023.
+He replaced Carlos Strevel as head coach and Carlos Mercado as defensive coordinator.
+Jorge had previous experience as the assistant to the head coach and defensive coordinator of Auténticos Tigres.

+New ownership

+In January 2025 the franchise was bought by the Athlete Ownership Group and changed its name to Osos de Monterrey.

 Stadiums

 For their first season in Liga de Fútbol Americano Profesional, the Fundidores played their home games at the Estadio Tecnológico which had been used previously for football matches by C.F.
 Monterrey, but, in that moment, Fundidores were the only tenant, since Monterrey had already moved to the Estadio BBVA Bancomer.

 On 9 April 2017 Fundidores played their last match at Estadio Tecnológico before it was demolished.

 For the 2018 season, Fundidores moved to Estadio Nuevo León Unido, a stadium with a 1,500 spectators capacity and artificial turf owned by the Government of Nuevo León.

 In 2020, the team moved to Estadio Borregos, with a capacity of 10,057 spectators, a major upgrade, since Estadio Nuevo León Unido could only accommodate 1,500 people.
 The stadium is owned by the Monterrey Institute of Technology and Higher Education and it is used by college football team Borregos Salvajes Monterrey.

 The Fundidores debuted in their new stadium on 14 February 2020 in a match against rivals Dinos de Saltillo in the Clásico del Norte (Northern Classic), where they lost 15–23.